Cave hyena: Distribution and evolution

 Crocuta first appeared outside of Africa in Asia during the Early Pleistocene around 2 million years ago, before arriving in Europe at the beginning of the Middle Pleistocene around 800,000 years ago, around the time of the extinction of the "giant hyena" Pachycrocuta brevirostris in the region.

 Crocuta was widely distributed across northern Eurasia during the Middle-Late Pleistocene, spanning from the Iberian Peninsula, Britain and Ireland in the West, across southern Siberia, Mongolia and northern China to the Pacific Coast of the Russian Far East and North Korea.
 They ranged as far south as Uzbekistan in Central Asia and Azerbaijan in the Caucasus.
 C. c. ultima at times ranged as far southeast as Guangxi and Taiwan in southern China, as well as Thailand (southwards to peninsular Thailand), Cambodia and Laos in Southeast Asia.
 Crocuta hyenas also ranged into the Middle East, as far south as the Judaean Desert in Israel and the Nefud Desert in northern Saudi Arabia, and as far east as the Zagros Mountains of western Iran.
-Although records of Croctua are known from the Siwalik Hills of the northern Indian subcontinent dating to the Early Pleistocene, only a few records of Crocuta have been reported probably dating from the Late Pleistocene in the Indian subcontient, including from Billasurgam Caves and Kurnool Caves in Andhra Pradesh, and from Tamil Nadu.
+Although records of Croctua are known from the Siwalik Hills of the northern Indian subcontinent dating to the Early Pleistocene, only a few records of Crocuta have been reported probably dating from the Late Pleistocene in the Indian subcontinent, including from Billasurgam Caves and Kurnool Caves in Andhra Pradesh, and from Tamil Nadu.
 The northernmost records of cave hyenas are from the banks of the Vilyuy River in Northeast Siberia, with indirect evidence of feeding on woolly rhinoceros carcasses suggesting cave hyenas may have reached the far northeast of Siberia near the Arctic circle.

 Ecology

+Habitat

 Much like African spotted hyenas, they were believed to have lived in clans based on fossils found within caves.
 Isotopic analysis further support this due to the clusters of isotopic values and limited variation among individuals, in addition to consumption of medium to large sized herbivores.
-However, analysis the endocast found despite having relatively similar brains to the spotted hyena, cave hyenas would’ve been less social due to their smaller relative anterior cerebrum volume.
-Researchers hypothesized the greater development of the anterior region seen modern day spotted hyenas was a recent evolutionary acquisition.

-Pathological evidence suggests much like spotted hyenas, during intraspecific conflicts, cave hyenas focused on the hind limbs.
+However, because the shape of brain cavity indicates that the front part of the brain of cave hyenas was smaller than that of living spotted hyenas and more similar to that of non-social hyenas, some researchers have hypothesized that cave hyenas were less social than living spotted hyenas.